-Yee Peng, (Yi Peng) just outside Chiang Mai, engulfs your senses in a dreamesque state.
+Yee Peng, (or Yi Ping Lantern) festival just outside Chiang Mai, engulfs your senses in a dreamesque state.

 Thousands of glowing lanterns drown out the darkness covering the entire temple grounds in a fiery glow.

-Suddenly, the signal is given and all at once, the night sky is enveloped with an amber glow of floating lanterns.
-As people watch their wishes float away, the air is filled with cheers, smiles, and tears of joy.
+Suddenly, the signal is given, and all at once; they envelop the night sky with an amber glow of floating lanterns.
+As people watch their wishes float away, they filled the air with cheers, smiles, and tears of joy.

-I shudder to use this “flowery adjective” to describe Yi Peng, but in this case it fits perfectly……Yi Peng is magical.
+I shudder to use this “flowery adjective” to describe Yi Peng, but in this case, it fits perfectly……Yi Peng Lantern Festival is magical.
 (Slap hand against forehead)

-Yee Peng festival usually corresponds with Loi Krathong, another festival in which little lotus shaped floats made out of paper are released in a river to bring good luck.
+Yee Peng festival usually corresponds with Loi Krathong.
+Another festival in which little lotus-shaped floats made of paper are released in a river to bring good luck.

-A lesser known fact about Yee Peng is that are two of celebrations.
+A lesser-known fun fact example about Yee Peng is that are two celebrations.

 The first one is in late October.
 This is the local Yi Peng and is free to attend.